TikhonJelvis/RL-book/book/appendix3/appendix3.md

 ### Continuous-Time Stochastic Processes

-Brownian motion $z$ was our first example of a continuous-time stochastic process.
+Brownian motion $z$ is our first example of a Continuous-Time Stochastic Process.
 Now let us define a general continuous-time stochastic process, although for the sake of simplicity, we shall restrict ourselves to one-dimensional real-valued continuous-time stochastic processes.

 \begin{definition}
 A {\em One-dimensional Real-Valued Continuous-Time Stochastic Process} denoted $X$ is defined as a collection of real-valued random variables $\{X_t|t \in [0, T]\}$ (for some fixed $T \in \mathbb{R}$, with index $t$ interpreted as continuous-time) defined on a common probability space $(\Omega, \mathcal{F}, \mathbb{P})$, where $\Omega$ is a sample space, $\mathcal{F}$ is a $\sigma$-algebra and $\mathbb{P}$ is a probability measure (so, $X_t: \Omega \rightarrow \mathbb{R}$ for each $t \in [0, T])$.